vrurg/raku-Vikna/docs/md/Vikna/Color/RGBA.md

-`Vikna::Color::RGBA` - RGB with alpha representation of a color
+`Vikna::Color::RGBA` - a role for RGB with alpha representation of a color

 DESCRIPTION
 ===========